Sharon Springs, New York: Places of interest

-The guest houses were renovated in 2005; one house now accommodates a specialty shop called Graham Goods, a dried floral shop called Sharon Sprigs, and McGillicuddy's Soaps, a shop for homemade soaps and grooming products.
-The other house is home to the Black Cat Cafe & Bakery, which offers cooking classes and cookbooks.
 The Klinkhart Building is also across from the American and formerly housed a 300-seat theatre.
 There are plans to renovate the building and develop a center for the Arts.

 One of the grandest structures during the Village's Spa heyday is The Roseboro.
-Dennis Giacomo, former owner of the Roseboro, and Dawne Belloise, a former president of the Sharon Historical Society, prevented the 150-room Roseboro from being demolished and began a massive restoration process.
+Two local residents prevented the 150-room Roseboro from being demolished and began a massive restoration process.
 The restoration was never fully completed, but the Roseboro Hotel could now afford to hold shops.
 Since 2000, the building operates a functioning restaurant, banquet and retail space.
-However, by 2014, the doors were closed and the building went up for sale.
-It was bought in 2014 by Iowa and California transplant Ron Ketelsen.
-Roseboro now houses an antique shop and a Victorian tea room called Miss Lodema's Tea Room.
-Future plans include guest rooms, dining, several floors of shops, and a museum.
+It now houses an antique shop and a Victorian tea room.